-The section on PHMEIA results focuses on the economic impact on households as the most meaningful metric to the general population.
+The section on PHMEIA and PHMEIA-r results focuses on the economic impact on households as the most meaningful metric to the general population.
 However, as noted in the introduction, the EI can be expressed with various other metrics, and derived for just a subset of sectors.
 Regulators and stakeholders may be also interested in assessing various combinations of regional allocations of mortality limits.
-Thus, PHMEIA is accompanied by the economic impact visualization tool9 which disseminates the full set of model results.
+Thus, PHMEIA and PHMEIA-r are accompanied by the economic impact visualization tool which disseminates the full set of model results.
 The use of this interactive web-based application can be guided by the PHMEIA app manual (IPHC-2021-ECON-04).